deepGio/Sketch2Fruits/README.md

 <br>
 This project aims to develop a model based on convolutional networks, capable of transforming the minimalist sketch of a fruit into a realistic image with appropriate colors and textures.

-There are two main part:
+There are two main parts within the project:
 * A jupyter notebook `Sketch2Fruits.ipynb` with following pipeline:
     1. Data Loading
     2. Data Preprocessing using OpenCV functions